Jephtha-T/DMS_CW2024/README.md

 - truedamage now added for when enemy penetrates defense line even when plane is shielded
 - Multishot flag added alosng with fireMultishot() method to shoot multiple projectiles
 - RestoreHealth() Method added for when health item is picked up
+- Added Cooldown for projectile fire so that user cannot simply spam fire

 ActiveActor
 - getClass().getResource(IMAGE_LOCATION + imageName).toExternalForm() changed to (Objects.requireNonNull(getClass().getResource(IMAGE_LOCATION + imageName)).toExternalForm()) to prevent null pointer exception